Introduction

 Get DID by SID

-request returns a DID, targeted by secure ID.
+Returns a DID, targeted by secure ID

 curl -X GET \